 - Each standard campsite only accommodates six people and two large tents or two small tents.
 If you have a larger group, you will need to book two campsites or look for a campground that offers double or group campsites.

-- April and May is tent caterpillar season in Zion, meaning the campgrounds are covered in caterpillars that like to live in the cottonwood trees!
+- Spring (April and May) is tent caterpillar season in Zion, meaning the campgrounds are covered in caterpillars that like to live in the cottonwood trees!
 Camp at your own risk during these months — plenty of people do — but I personally would look for lodging elsewhere.

-- A maximum of 2 vehicles are allowed at each campsite (RV’s, 5th Wheels, and trailers count as a vehicle).
+- A maximum of 2 vehicles is allowed at each campsite (RVs, 5th Wheels, and trailers count as vehicles).

 - The campground restrooms do not have showers or electrical outlets.